acbilson/chaos-content/plants/business/corporation-definition.md

 The recognition that corporations have been some of the most influential entities in history applies well to the pursuit of entrepreneurship.
 An entrepreneur must reckon with the reality that if his venture is successful, it will become a corporation.
 The decisions he makes along the way, especially the people he partners with, will impact whether the corporation is ultimately a force for good in his community and nation, or a force for harm.
 Therefore he must have, not only the goal of meeting a felt need at profit, but of building a corporation whose goal and existence brings good to the world.

+## References

 - The New Internationalist.
 A Short History of Corporations. link: https://newint.org/features/2002/07/05/history
 - Al Lopata.
 Establishing a Profit Motive When Starting a New Business Venture. link: http://www.komisarbrady.com/pdf/profit-motive-article.pdf